javeriaijaz/SpriteCloud-TA-Assignment/README.md

 ---

 ## 🤖 AI Usage Disclosure
-I used AI to help structure this README.md file, but the actual implementation was written and reviewed manually to ensure accuracy.
+I used OpenAI to help structure this README.md file, but the actual implementation was written and reviewed manually to ensure accuracy.
 I also got some help with setting up the GitHub workflow file.

 ---